gmiller123456/vsop87-multilang/README.md

 ### Current Stauts
 Versions for many different languages and environments have been created.
 These have passed all test cases provided by the VSOP87 authors, a validation program is also included for each language.
-They should be ready for use.
+They are ready for use.
 See the "Languages" directory for the status of each language.

 Still to come: more languages, documentation, and examples.